-4. How do I submit a completed Owner Certification for Initial Inspection (Interim Certification Due to COVID-19), NYCHA form 059.314A?
+4. How do I submit a completed Owner Certification for Initial Inspection (Interim Certification Due to COVID-19) form?

-Owner Certification for Initial Inspection (Interim Certification Due to COVID-19), NYCHA form 059.314A, will be included in the rental packet or will be provided by email.
-Owners must submit the completed Owner Certification for Initial Inspection (Interim Certification Due to COVID-19), NYCHA form 059.314A, by emailing it to S8.rtu@nycha.nyc.gov.
-NYCHA will review the form and, if approved, and the unit is otherwise eligible for Section 8 rental, will authorize the rental and commence Housing Assistance Payments.
+The Owner Certification for Initial Inspection (Interim Certification Due to COVID-19) form will be included in the rental packet or will be provided by email.
+Owners must submit the completed Owner Certification for Initial Inspection (Interim Certification Due to COVID-19) form by emailing it to S8.rtu@nycha.nyc.gov.
+NYCHA will review the form and, if approved, and the unit is otherwise eligible for Section 8 assistance, will authorize the rental and commence subsidy payments.